alanchelmickjr/jsonl-data-preparation-for-model-fine-tuning-and-vector-stores/README.md

 - Convert PDF pages to images
 - Extract text from images using Tesseract OCR
-- Analyze Images and text, (side by side multimodal) and format text with the help of OpenAI's GPT model
+- Analyze Images and text, (side by side multimodal) and format meta-text with the help of OpenAI's GPT model
 - Segment text into sections and save as JSONL with metadata

 ![Transform](transform.jpg)